Stratford, Ontario: Pride and the 2SLGBTQIA+ Community

 Stratford is home to year-round 2SLGBTQIA+ programming and events.

 Since 2018, Stratford has been home to pride festivities during the month of June (for Pride Month).
 Planned and implemented by Stratford-Perth Pride, pride month in Stratford typically includes a pride parade, drag show, family-friendly pride in the park event, and flag raisings.
 In November 2021, Stratford-Perth Pride launched its first annual Trans Pride Week - a week of celebrations honouring the trans and nonbinary community.

 Stratford is also home to the Stratford Pride Community Centre (SPCC).
 The SPCC is a physical space located in downtown Stratford for the 2SLGBTQIA+ community to visit during drop-in hours and attend social events.
 The SPCC also hosts Stratford's Winter Pride event which takes place in February of each year.

+Since 2021, Stratford District Secondary School (SDSS) and Stratford Intermediate School (SIS) has been putting their yearly budget toward including 2SLGBTQIA+ community to help those students feel included.

 Attractions

 Numerous visitors arrive in Stratford each week during the May to October Festival season.
 National Geographic Traveler considers the theatres to be "nirvana" and also praises other aspects of the town.
-"During the festival—which stages everything from Shakespeare to Sondheim to new Canadian plays—you can stay in theater-themed B&Bs, hang out with actors post-show at local bars like Down the Street, go on backstage tours, and attend dozens of other events with other theater-mad folk.
+"During the festival—which stages everything from Shakespeare to Sondheim to new Canadian plays—you can stay in theater-themed B&Bs, hang out with actors post-show at local bars, go on backstage tours, and attend dozens of other events with other theater-mad folk.
 Stratford itself is the type of walkable wholesome town Rodgers and Hammerstein might write a musical about."

 In addition to the festival, several annual events attract visitors.
 Stratford Summer Music, in its 17th year, runs for about a month.
 In 2016, the event, run by the town, offered 85 concerts, a third of them free or "pay what you can".
 The 2016 budget was $800,000 with funding provided by agencies such as the Ontario Cultural Attractions Fund.
 Smaller event are held in other months, including winter and the Swan Weekend in April, to attract off-season visitors.

 Fans of Stratford-born musician Justin Bieber frequently visit the town, and Stratford Tourism has produced a "Bieber-iffic Map" showing sites associated with his life in Stratford.
 In 2018, the Stratford Perth Museum opened "Steps to Stardom," an exhibit documenting Bieber's early career in Stratford.
+Some town locals are known to refer to Stratford as "the big S", drawing in fans year after year.